Hoi-Tong/Friendly-Therapy-App/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please feel free to open an issue or submit a pull request if you would like to help improve the project.